Ampleforth College: School life

-The school is arranged into ten houses, with pupils living in separate house buildings, eating together as a house for lunch 6 days a week, and playing sport in inter-house competitions.
-Each house is named after a British saint.
-Boys houses are St Cuthbert's, St Dunstan's, St Edward-Wilfrid's (as of September 2018 became Junior House) which were originally two separate houses, St Hugh's, St John's, St Oswald's, and St Thomas's, and girls, St Aidan's, St Bede's and St Margaret's.

-Some houses are paired into buildings named after people who have been instrumental in the school's history.
-Hume House building, named after Cardinal Basil Hume, combines St Cuthbert and St Edward-Wilfrid houses.
-Nevill House building combines St Dunstan and St Oswald houses.
-Bolton House building was formerly St Edward and St Wilfrid houses before their merger in 2001.
-Fairfax House building combines St Margaret and St Hugh houses.

 Controversies

 Fee-fixing

 In September 2005, Ampleforth was one of fifty of the country's leading independent schools which were found by the Office of Fair Trading to be operating a fee-fixing cartel in breach of the Competition Act of 1998.
 All of the schools were ordered to abandon this practice, pay a nominal penalty of £10,000 each (with minor exceptions) and make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
 Mrs Jean Scott, the head of the Independent Schools Council, said that they were unaware that the law had changed, and that private schools had not known that they had become subject to competition law.